What do application fees actually pay for?

-Many other schools take this same approach, offering fee waivers to students who attend specific graduate school preparation programs.
+Many other schools take this same approach, offering fee waivers to students who attend specific a school that offers advanced degrees.
+Important!
+Some schoo...
+More preparation programs.
 Some schools may offer waivers to students who visit or participate in school-specific programs (Emory LGS-SOAR and Learning About Laney participants receive a waiver.)

 If you do not qualify for a waiver via one of these programs, you can still request one from many schools on the basis of financial hardship.
 For Emory, applicants applying under this designation should meet the U.S. Department of Education definition of “low income” (you don’t need to be a U.S. citizen, you just need to provide evidence to show that you meet the definition in these guidelines.)
 If you qualify, fill out the form at this link and keep in mind that it may take up to ten days to receive a reply.
 We cannot extend the deadline for students waiting on the fee waiver process.

 To find out about fee waivers at other schools, try Google-ing the school name + fee waiver.
 Some schools do not advertise their fee waivers in an obvious place, but many do offer them.
 There is also a consortium called the “B1G Academic Alliance” that offers FreeApp.
 This allows you to apply for free to any PhD or Masters of Fine Arts program at participating universities.
 The fee waiver is not automatic, but, if received, it cuts down on how many places you have to contact.
 Emory is not currently a member.